 - Salt to taste

-- Vegetable/canola/sunflower cooking oil or ghee (clarified butter) for deep frying
+- 2 Tbsp. vegetable oil (or ghee (clarified butter) plus more for deep frying)

 - Put the whole wheat flour in a large mixing bowl or platter.
 Make a well in the center.
 Add salt to taste.